evu/python-dev-env/README.md

 #### Understand logging and monitoring ####

-Good logging and enabling application monitoring is part of your job as a software engineer.
+Good logging and enabling application monitoring is part of our job as software engineers.
 This can really set you and the systems you help to build apart from the rest of the crowd.
 Educate yourself on these topics.
 Don't automatically settle for the way you see things being done; there's almost certainly a better way.

 Like a lot of these general recommendations, this could be an entire workshop in and of itself.
 To get you thinking about the possibilities, [listen to this talk by consummate engineer Kelsey Hightower](https://vimeo.com/173610242).